jhulett18/threadsrecon/README.md

     - exampleusername
     - exampleusername2
 ```
-Change Instagram credentials to log in to your desired account
+Change Instagram credentials to log in to your desired account.
-Change/add/remove target usernames to scrape
+Change/add/remove target usernames to scrape.